duncaneddy/POMDP_Plan/README.md

 4. **Simulation**
    - *`simulate_single(pomdp, policy; verbose=true)`*: Simulates one episode, step by step, using a specific policy.
    - *`simulate_many(pomdp, solver_type, num_simulations)`*: Runs multiple simulations and gathers statistics on rewards and runtime.
+   - Adjust the `NUM_SIMULATIONS` global variable to change the number of simulations run.

 5. **Visualization**
    - *`plot_rewards(rewards, solver_type)`*: Plots a histogram of the rewards obtained across simulations.